-On March 2, 2015, the Midwestern Higher Education Compact (MHEC) approved the State of Ohio to join SARA.
-On September 22, 2015, the National Council for State Authorization Reciprocity Agreements (NC-SARA) approved institutional participation for The Ohio State University.
-The State of Ohio approved Ohio State University to participate in NC-SARA on September 11, 2015.
-NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.
+On March 2, 2015, the Midwestern Higher Education Compact approved the State of Ohio as a SARA member state.
+On September 22, 2015, the National Council for State Authorization Reciprocity Agreements (NC-SARA) approved The Ohio State University as a SARA institution.

 Students enrolled in Ohio State courses who have a complaint about a course or experience should follow Ohio State’s complaint, grievance and appeal procedures.
 Students who are unable to resolve a complaint with the course instructor, department or college are encouraged to file a grievance with the Office of Undergraduate Education or the Graduate School.